zhorton34/vuejs-form/README.md

 #### `forceMacro(key, fn)`
 forceMacro can be used to extend form object and FORCIBLY OVERWRITE base form behavior (Use VERY cautiously and prefer macro over forceMacro)

+_NOTE: Use forceLocalMacro if you only want to extend a specific form instance instead of all form instances._

 ```js
 import form from 'vuejs-form';